2/13/2025

 Chief Commercial Officer

-I mean, we've shared Australia, obviously, before.
-And that one's there.
-And as Frederick said, there's a range sometimes.
-It depends, of course, if those markets are high group and or feed markets or high methadone.
-But we're making making devices of the methadone.
-So, yeah, I mean, there's a range from up to up to 30% in some markets and, you know, in high single digits and others.
+Yes, I mean, we've shared Australia, obviously, before, and that one's there.
+And as Frederick said, there's a range.
+Sometimes it depends, of course, if those markets are high buprenorphine markets or high methadone.
+But we're making advance of the methadone.
+So, yeah, I mean, there's a range from up to 30% in some markets and, you know, in high single digits and others.

 speaker